OpenGenderTracking/globalnamedata/README.md

 ### United Kingdom

 Records for the United Kingdom are broken out across England and Wales, Northern Ireland and Scotland.
 The Office of National Statistics records births for England and Wales while Northern Ireland and Scotland are recorded seperately.
 In all jurisdictions the minimum number of births per year for each name is 3.
+Each jurisdiction provides summary data (e.g. top 10 names per year) but we do not download this data or use it in any way.

 #### England and Wales